Begin scheduling your child's Baptism by filling out the registration form. We need the form prior to scheduling.

 The Celebration of Baptism

-Baptisms in English will only take place in two formats: either at 3pm in the context of a Liturgy of the Word (the first, third and fourth Sunday of the month) or During Mass on the second Sunday of each month (at 4:30 pm mass on Saturday, 8:00 am or 10:30 am on Sunday - 1 CHILD MAX per mass).
-Baptisms in Spanish will only take place in the context of mass at the 1:00 pm on any Sunday (1 child max).
-We do not celebrate Baptisms during Lent.
+Baptisms in English will only take place in two formats: either at 2pm on the Second Sunday of the month in the context of a Liturgy of the Word or During Mass on the First Sunday of each month (10:30 am on Sunday - 1 CHILD MAX per mass).

 Baptism requests will be confirmed upon submission of the following requirements: